Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/LessonPlan.md

 - Design an IP lookup shell script by passing arguments.

-### Instructor Notes

-At the end of class today, we will revisit the Using Vagrant Doc from 1.2 to demonstrate pulling the latest virtual machine build.
-Share the document with students: [Using Vagrant](https://docs.google.com/document/d/1Grxbagm-2jg22LiatDHzLDpJOsOl5JWJ9gl00TtiX6k/edit?usp=sharing).

-- Emphasize to students that they should be frequently pulling the latest build of their virtual machine as it is being consistently refined and improved.

-- This demonstration was optional in Day 1.2.
-If you have not demonstrated this yet, you are encouraged to do so in this class.
-In necessary, use office hours after class to make sure all students know how to run these commands.

 ### Lab Environment

-You will use your local Vagrant virtual machine for today's activities.
+You will use the Ubuntu VM inside your web lab for today's activities.
 Please note that instructors and students have different access credentials.

-  - Instructor access:
-    - Username: `instructor`
-    - Password: `instructor`

-  - Student access:
-    - Username: `sysadmin`
-    - Password: `cybersecurity`

 :warning: **Heads Up**: In the event of lab malfunctions, use a backup zip file containing this module's student activity directories.

   - [Backup Student Activity Directories: Terminal Module](Resources/terminal.zip)